 8 Poems about Daisies

-Be inspired by these poems about daises, one of the simplest and beautiful flowers.
-A daisy is a flower that grows in the wild and is planted.
-Children often pick daisies for their Moms.
-And teenagers use daisies to tell of a love.
-A bouquet of daisies is always beautiful to look at and add a positive atmosphere to any room.
-May their be lots of daisies in your life!
+Be inspired by these poems about daisies, one of the simplest and most beautiful flowers.
+A daisy is a flower that grows in the wild and is also planted in gardens.
+Children often pick daisies for their Moms, and teenagers have long used daisies to wonder about love.
+A bouquet of daisies is always beautiful to look at and adds a positive feeling to any room.
+May there be lots of daisies in your life!
+You may also enjoy these garden poems that celebrate flowers, nature, and the quiet beauty found outdoors.

 Poet: Montgomery